morgant/recordctl/README.md

 An overly-complex, but very convenient, utility for [OpenBSD](https://www.openbsd.org/) which provides a simple interface for enabling/disabling/toggling audio and/or video recording in the kernel with sensible defaults.

-It really just saves keystrokes so I can just type `doas recordctl` instead of `doas sysctl kern.{audi,vide}o.record=1` to enable both audio & video recording.
-Even better, another `doas recordctl` will disable both audio & video recording again without needing to type the whole `doas sysctl kern.{audi,vide}o.record=0`.
+It is intended to save keystrokes so that I only need to type `doas recordctl` instead of `doas sysctl kern.{audi,vide}o.record=1` to enable both audio & video recording.
+Another `doas recordctl` will disable both audio & video recording again without needing to type the whole of `doas sysctl kern.{audi,vide}o.record=0`.

 ## FEATURES